thaixuandang/ronin-documentation/blog/zkevms-explored.md

 | Median Batch Size    | 27             | 3,895       |
 | Median Batch Size    | 2,201 gas      | 209 gas     |

-**Proof Compression.** Some constructions involve compressing (or converting) the block’s proof from one proof system to another.
+**Proof Compression.** The block’s proof from one proof system to another can be compressed to a smaller proof.
 This typically involves proving the verification of the aggregated proof in a cheaper (with regards to the verification cost) proof system (e.g., Groth16) so that the cost of settlement is lower.
 For Polygon zkEVM, the median time of proof compression is 311 seconds while the number for zkSync Era is 1,075 seconds.

 **DA costs** One of the disadvantages of Polygon zkEVM is its high DA cost.
-The table below show the number of bytes used for DA
+The table below show the number of bytes used for DA for different payload types.
+The DA cost of Polygon zkEVM is 3-7 times higher than zkSync Era.

 | Payload Type         | Polygon zkEVM  | zkSync Era  |
 | -------------------- | -------------- | ----------- |